rxlow12345/is216G8/frontend/pages/auth/AUTHENTICATION_GUIDE.md

-To create additional admin accounts, you need to modify the `dev-useOnly-create-admin.js` script:
+To create additional admin or volunteer accounts, you need to modify the `create-test-accounts.js` script: